minprog/uva-prog-ai/20 Problem sets/20 Simple Java/20 Graphics Programs.md

 # Graphics Programs

-Download the starter kit from [here](cdn://pset2.zip) and extract it in your **Dropbox** directory.
-All the files needed for this problem set are included.
+All the files needed for this problem set are included in the **pset1.zip** from the Karel assignment.

 ## Problem 3: `Pyramid.java`